-This project design consists of "right sizing" this section of Weber Street by reconfiguring four vehicle lanes into two vehicle lanes, a center turn lane and two bicycle lanes.
+This project design consisted of "right sizing" this section of Weber Street by reconfiguring four vehicle lanes into two vehicle lanes, a center turn lane and two bicycle lanes.
 There will also be minor changes to parking along the street.

 - Pedestrian improvements

 - Pedestrians will have the additional buffer of a bike lane between the vehicle travel lanes and the sidewalk.